gwenfrishkoff/PyBer_Analysis/README.md

 ## Project Overview
 Our client is Omar, who works for Pyber, a python-based ride-sharing app company.
 Omar has asked us to conduct an exploratory analysis of ride-sharing data, using descriptive statistics and visualization of patterns and trends from rideshare data from January to early May of 2019 across 20 urban, rural, and suburban cities.
 He has requested the following deliverables:
 	<ol>
-	<li> A merged dataset (combining 2 source data files using Pandas DataFrame);
+	<li> A summary DataFrame, i.e., a merged dataset (combining 2 source data files using Pandas);
-	<li> Descriptive statistics that summarize patterns and trends for each the following:
+	<li> A multiple-line chart of total fares for each city type that summarize patterns and trends for each the following:
 		<ol>
 		<li> The total number of rides for each city type;
+		<li> The total number of drivers for each city type;
-		<li> The average fares for each city type; and
+		<li> The sum of fares for each city type;
-		<li> The total number of drivers for each city type.
+		<li> The average fare per ride for each city type; and
+		<li> The average fare per driver.
 		</ol>
 	<li> Three types of data visualizations:
 		<ol>